MateuszKubuszok/GameTheoryTools/README.md

     ./b2 install --prefix=[cygwin directory]                                   # for x86 (32-bit)
     ./b2 install --prefix=[cygwin directory] architecture=x86 address-model=64 # for x86_64 (64-bit)

-making sure that choosen architecture matches Cygwin's one.
+making sure that chosen architecture matches Cygwin's one.
 Alternatively you might try any other tutorial explaining how to install Boost on Windows and make it visible to Cygwin environment.
 Also make sure that `--prefix` points to the root directory of Cygwin installation - this way `[prefix]/lib` will match `[Cygwin]/lib` and so on.